 Impact of advertising broken out by US and UK consumers

-Compared to U.K. residents, Americans were more trusting of advertising platforms in general, and women tended to trust digital ads at higher rates than men.
-However, even the most receptive demographic categories were still largely resistant to advertisers’ claims, supporting a trend that some are calling a full blown “consumer trust crisis”.
+Compared to U.K. residents, American respondents were more trusting of advertising platforms overall.
+Additionally, women tended to trust digital ads of different kinds at higher rates than men.
+However, even the most credulous demographic categories were largely resistant to advertisers’ claims – a far-reaching trend that researchers have labeled a “consumer trust crisis.”
+If the vast majority of consumers doubt the veracity of digital advertising, when is it actually effective?

 We collected responses from 2,048 consumers via a survey.
 U.S. respondents were collected using Amazon’s Mechanical Turk and U.K. respondents through Prolific.
 49.6% of participants currently resided in the U.K., and 50.4% currently resided in the U.S. 86.4% of participants currently resided in England, 8.9% in Scotland, and 4.7% in Wales.
 10.8% of participants resided in the East Midlands, and 7.1% in East of England.
 42.6% of participants were men, and 57.4% were women.